Designations Congruent with Things: Chapter 13

 Delicious pancakes are delicious.

-Newt still feels like crap, like he’s on a tragically disorienting, weirdly uneven trajectory from something he can’t really remember toward something he’s unable to predict, which is not the best, per se, which is a troubling state of affairs—this failure to be certain about where his current curve might fall on a magnificently metaphorical coordinate plane.
-The Cartesian obsession he’s rocking might be the strangest out of an already strange set of post-drift cognitive phenomena.
+Newt still feels like crap, like he’s on a tragically disorienting, weirdly uneven trajectory from something he can’t really remember toward something he’s unable to predict, which isn’t the best, per se, which is a troubling state of affairs—this failure to be certain about where his current curve falls on a magnificently metaphorical coordinate plane.
+The Cartesian obsession he’s rocking might be the strangest out of an already strange set of post-drift cognitive epiphenomena.

 Are we friends?
 Newt counters, equally pointedly.
 I’m not convinced.

-The Cartesian love he’s got going on is some weird, residual, conceptual crush from Hermann’s adolescence or childhood, it must be, because, honestly, if Newt were going to pick a mathematical concept to have a crush on, oh god, what would he pick?
+The Cartesian love he’s got going on is some weird, residual, conceptual crush from Hermann’s adolescence or childhood, it must be, because, honestly, if Newt were to pick a mathematical concept to crush on, oh god, what would he pick?
 Insanity, insanity even to try.
 People have, he’s certain, lost their minds over more trivial things.
-But man, he might pick Cantor’s ‘grave disease’ infecting mathematics with the awesomeness of set theory that would eventually and circuitously lead to Bertrand Russell accidentally bitch-slapping Aristotle in the face with predicates not predicable of themselves and then being horrified about it, until Gödel came along and demonstrated what true mathematical terror really was.
+But man, he might pick Cantor’s “grave disease” infecting mathematics with the awesomeness of set theory that would eventually and circuitously lead to Bertrand Russell accidentally bitch-slapping Aristotle in the face with predicates not predicable of themselves and then being horrified about it, until Gödel came along and demonstrated what true mathematical terror really was.
 Could those linked events count as one conceptual victory regarding the unprovability of certain questions at the heart of mathematics?
 Yes.
 Yes they could.
-Other candidates might be the relationship between irrationality and universal constants—that one will be interesting to contemplate if anyone ever lets him within eight thousand kilometers of a mind altering substance ever again.
+Other candidates might be the relationship between irrationality and universal constants—that one will be interesting to contemplate if anyone lets him within four thousand kilometers of a mind altering substance ever again.
 Topologically, he’d go for compasses pointing forever north as they navigate loxodromic pathways.
-Then there’s the whole laundry list of stereotypical mathematical sex symbols to consider, which are still pretty baller, even if popular culture dresses them in revealing outfits and puts them on nerd posters alongside Princess Leia in her metal bikini—pi, e, phi, imaginary numbers, fractals, platonic solids, the Pythagorean Theorem—they’re cheap arithmetical erotica for the mathematical masses, but he won’t hold that against them, much.
+Then there’s the whole laundry list of stereotypical mathematical sex symbols to consider, which are still pretty baller, even if popular culture dresses them in revealing outfits and puts them on nerd posters alongside Princess Leia in her metal bikini: pi, e, phi, imaginary numbers, fractals, platonic solids, the Pythagorean Theorem and other cheap arithmetical erotica for the mathematical masses, but he won’t hold that against them.
+Much.
 Newt makes an effort to hate the game, rather than the player.
-Hermann hates the player rather than the game, so he disapproves of the way that fractals are dressing these days.
+Hermann hates the player rather than the game, so he disapproves of the way fractals are dressing these days.
 Kind of.
 Anyway.
 Newt’s point is that in the face of this Gabriel’s Horn of Mathematical Plenty, it’s a little bit embarrassing to be obsessed with the coordinate plane.
 Boring.
 Predictable.
 Which is why this Descartes obsession he’s rocking must be Hermann’s fault.

-On the other hand, Hermann is buying him this breakfast, so, there’s that to consider.
+On the other hand, Hermann’s buying breakfast, so, there’s that to consider.

 There’s got to be another word for that.